-The only negative criticism this study revealed in terms of rear-facing car seats, is that they need to be made safer for rear-end crashes.
+The only negative criticism this study revealed in terms of rear-facing child car seats, is that they need to be made safer for rear-impact crashes.

 Rear-Facing Vs. Front-Facing

-In the case of a side impact rear-facing car seats have proven to be more effective than front-facing seats.
-This is because, with these types of impacts a child’s head and neck are more vulnerable to being thrown around while front facing.
+In the case of side-impact rear-facing car seats have proven to be more effective than front-facing seats.
+This is because with these types of impacts a child’s head and neck are more vulnerable to being thrown around while front-facing.

-In the case of rear end crashes, rear-facing car seats aren’t quite as effective as most parents would want, and it’s of course a major concern for all car seat developers today.
-What’s important for parents to know is that frontal crashes are much more common and severe than rear end crashes generally tend to be.
+In the case of rear-end crashes, rear-facing car seats aren’t quite as effective as most parents would want, and it’s, of course, a major concern for all car seat developers today.
+What’s important for parents to know is that frontal impact crashes are much more common and severe than rear-impact crashes generally tend to be.

-That’s one major reason why it’s always safe to have a BABY ON BOARD bumper sticker so that all drivers behind your can be aware that you have rear-facing precious cargo.
+That’s one major reason why it’s always safe to have a BABY ON BOARD bumper sticker so that all drivers behind you can be aware that you have rear-facing precious cargo.

-A 2009 article in the British Medical Journal stated that children under 4 years old should use rear-facing car seats, but the reality is that many 2 year-olds start to out grow their rear-facing car seats and many parents wrongfully think that is the appropriate time to switch them to front-facing seats.
+A 2009 article in the British Medical Journal stated that children under 4 years of age should use rear-facing car seats, but the reality is that many 2 year-olds start to outgrow their rear-facing car seats and many parents wrongfully think that is the appropriate time to switch them to front-facing seats.

-In general, most kids should remain in rear-facing car seats until they’re at the very minimum 3 years old, but today the timing of switching from rear-facing to front-facing largely depends on the child’s specific weight and height, and the limits of their car seat.
+In general, most kids should continue using a rear-facing child restraint system until they’re at the very minimum 3 years old, but today the timing of switching from rear-facing to front-facing largely depends on the child’s specific weight and height, and the limits of their car safety seat.

-If your two-year-old is reaching the maximum weight of his or her car seat (about 22-35 pounds), or if the top of your child’s head is about an inch form the edge of the infant seat, then it is time for you to purchase a rear-facing convertible seat that is of course larger and can keep your child rear-facing until they weigh about 45 pounds.
+If your two-year-old is reaching the maximum weight of his or her car seat (about 22-35 pounds), or if the top of your child’s head is about an inch from the edge of the infant seat, then it is time for you to purchase a rear-facing convertible seat that is, of course, larger and can keep your child rear-facing until they weigh about 45 pounds.
 Some models can keep children rear-facing until they are 50 pounds.